harshalzalke/harshalzalke.github.io/docs/index.markdown

 Hello!
 I am a Ph.D. candidate in the department of politics, where I am a fellow in the Program for Quantitative and Analytical Political Science.
-My research interests lie in the intersection of international finance and global conflict with a methodological focus on game theory and quantitative methods.
+My research interests lie at the intersection of economic interdependence and global conflict with a methodological focus on game theory and quantitative methods.

 [Link to another page](./another-page.html).